axiotl/aqua-tools/README.md

 ### Docker
-We highly recommend using Docker for an easy and cohesive experience to use AQuA tools.
+To use AQuA tools locally, we highly recommend using Docker for an easy and cohesive experience.

 **Key Features:**
 - Isolated environment with all dependencies
 - Easy updates and version management
-- Access to sample datasets
 - Portable analysis environment

+Similar to [Tinker](https://tinker.axiotl.com/public), the container built using the image will come with:
+- **Pre-loaded Data**: Access to common reference datasets and invariant genome annotations
+- **Access to all tools**

 **Prerequisites:**
-- **Docker Desktop**: Version 20.10.0 or higher
+- **Docker Desktop**
 - **System Requirements**:
   - CPU: 4+ cores recommended
-  - RAM: 16GB or more recommended
+  - RAM: 8GB or more recommended
   - Storage: 6GB free space for Docker image and data
 - **Operating Systems**:
   - Linux (Ubuntu 18.04+, CentOS 7+)